- Why Archive?

 Keep track of the timeline for when a particular user or page was blocked or unblocked from an account, as well as your account’s communications to and from a blocked user or page.

-Have confidence in your block and equip your entity with clear timelines and strong supporting evidence to defend your actions and prove a false claim, timeline of events, or if your social media policy was followed correctly.
+Capture the context of what happened with in-record collaboration and annotations.
+Have confidence in your block with clear timelines and strong supporting evidence to defend your actions or prove a false claim, timeline of events, or if your social media policy was followed correctly.

-Leverage insight you may not normally have to see who’s blocking users for every account across your entire organization, so you can ensure your internal policy is followed correctly and even help avoid legal risk.
+Leverage insight you may not normally have to see who’s blocking users for every account across your entire organization and get notified when it happens with alerts, so you can ensure your internal policy is followed correctly and even help avoid legal risk.

 In the News